johnstevenson/wprs-api/docs/00-intro.md

 ## Filtering output

-The library allows you to [filter](filter.md) the output data, so you only get the values you need.
+The library allows you to [filter](filter.md) the output data, so that you only get the values you need.

 ## Error handling

 The library will throw an exception if something goes wrong, for example if a download operation fails, an HTML element is missing or something unexpected happens.

-Although not shown in the example code, best practice is to wrap all endpoint methods in a try...catch statement. `System::getExceptionMessage()` can be used to get an informative message from a caught exception.
+Although not shown in the code examples, best practice is to wrap all endpoint methods in a try...catch statement. `System::getExceptionMessage()` can be used to get an informative message from a caught exception.